pasharkey/OPMStatusSkill/README.md

 ## Synopsis

-An Amazon Alexa skill developed in Typescript that will determine if the government is open via the OPM.gov API
+An Amazon Alexa skill developed in Typescript as well as Python.
+It will determine if the government is open via the OPM.gov API

 ## Motivation

 The motiviation for this project was primarily in the interest of learning how to develop a custom Alexa skill using Typescript.
+I had trouble getting the typescript version of the skill certified through amazon.
+I decided to port the skill to python in order to successfully get the skill certified.

 ## Installation

+### Typescript Installation

-### Installation of Yarn
+#### Installation of Yarn

 Before you can build the project you will need to [install yarn](https://yarnpkg.com/lang/en/docs/install/)

-### Initialize the project
+#### Initialize the project

 In the root directory, initialize the yarn project and install all of the projects dependencies